 Revolving Loan Fund

-Business owners may be eligible for a loan through the MEC Revolving Loan Fund (RLF).
+MEC has established a Revolving Loan Fund through the United States Department of Agriculture REDLG grant.
+Businesses and non-profit entities may be eligible for a loan through the MEC Revolving Loan Fund (RLF).
 Eligible projects for loans can include any community or economic development project that benefits the local communities, such as new or expanding private business, non-profits groups, and city or county governments.

 Loan recipients may be: